EndPointCorp/end-point-blog/2018/07/13/recommender-mxnet.html.md

-# Blog → Recommender Systems via simple Matrix Factorization
+# Recommender Systems via simple Matrix Factorization

 Recommender systems have a broad range of applications.
 We all like how Spotify or Last.fm can recommend a song.
 Discovering new libraries on GitHub through recommendations is also quite pleasing.
 In this article, we're going to get an overview of what it takes to build a system like that.
 We'll then move onto the practical side of things and will build our of recommender in `Python` and `MXNet`.